 That is exactly the kind of information that the data breaches target?
-Today, digitalism based on cloud and data is everything.
+Today, digitalism based on the cloud and data is everything.
 It’s everywhere too.
 Data is being logged about our choices, ideology, age, hobbies, income, and much more.
-To enterprises and governments, such detailed data on an entire market segment, region or country.
+To enterprises and governments, such detailed data on an entire market segment, region, or country.

-According to Trend Micro, the Brazilian underground market sells business application account credential for anywhere from $155 to $193 while credit card credentials are sold for $35 to $135.
+According to Trend Micro, the Brazilian underground market sells business application account credentials for anywhere from $155 to $193 while credit card credentials are sold for $35 to $135.
 We can just imagine how much this market is worth globally.

 Last year, we’ve already witnessed big houses like Sony, Amazon, Alibaba, and JP Morgan Chase falling to data breach attempts.
 And earlier in 2015, it happened with British Airways, Anthem, and others, indicating that attackers are in no mood to slow down.